 country-wide tour making a headline-grabbing and record-breaking 38-hour

 and 50-minute run between Los Angeles, Chicago, and New York.

-proved to be not practically useful for the every day rigors of railroad use.
+Unlike the Zephyr trainsets Union Pacific's streamliners proved to be not practically useful for the every day rigors of railroad use.

-use.
 For instance, the Zephyr's stainless steel was much more durable than the aluminum sheathed trainset and the distillate prime mover was likewise not well adapted for regular use.

-service.
 During its time in operation the M-10000 was renamed as the City Of Salina running daily between Kansas City and Salina, Kansas.
 This corridor was less than 200 miles in length and was lightly populated resulting in low ridership.